Precise

 How can I get the most accurate result possible?

 If you can, break from the head spot.
 Make sure that the cue ball is exactly on the head spot.
 This maximizes your ability to be precise when specifying the cue ball position within Break Speed.
-The Windows Mobile version includes an option to spot the cue-ball.
+There is a button in the interface which allows you to spot the cue-ball precicely within the app.

 Make sure that the head ball on the rack is centered perfectly on the foot spot.